yashsoni7976/blog-backend/README.md

 - **User Authentication**: Users can register, log in, and access protected resources using JWT tokens.
 - **User Management**: Admin can perform CRUD operations on user data.
-- **Role-Based Access**: Different roles can access different parts of the application.

 ## Technologies Used